johnwight/Adobe-AEM-with-DTM-and-Analytics/README.md

         1. On the DTM **Edit Account** screen, scroll to the bottom to find and copy the **API Token**.

             ![api token value](https://user-images.githubusercontent.com/29133525/34696051-7e2ddf34-f48a-11e7-8df1-6e15836c5e49.png)

+1. After pasting the token into the Dynamic Tag Management Settings box, click the Connect to DTM button to test it.

+You should receive a message indicating that the connection is successful.